inner-clarity/InnerSight/docs/naturaleza_regulacion_emocional.md

-# Clarification on the Nature of Emotional Regulation Needs
+﻿# Clarification on the Nature of Emotional Regulation Needs

 ## Introduction

-Some people, when observing unfamiliar emotional regulation strategies, may wonder if these are related to sexual orientation.
+Some people, when observing unfamiliar [emotional regulation](https://inner-clarity.github.io/ClearPath/en/prenc) strategies, may wonder if these are related to sexual orientation.
 This question arises naturally when clinical information is lacking, but science and doctrine offer clarity.

-Emotional regulation and sexual orientation belong to **distinct domains**: one is **intrapersonal and regulatory**, the other is **interpersonal and relational**.
+[Emotional regulation](https://inner-clarity.github.io/ClearPath/en/prenc) and sexual orientation belong to **distinct domains**: one is **intrapersonal and regulatory**, the other is **interpersonal and relational**.
 Understanding this difference helps avoid misunderstandings that can affect faith, belonging, and well-being of faithful members.

 ## What is emotional regulation?

-Emotional regulation refers to the ways a person manages intense emotions or overwhelming sensations.
+[Emotional regulation](https://inner-clarity.github.io/ClearPath/en/prenc) refers to the ways a person manages intense emotions or overwhelming sensations.
 It may include:
 - Repetitive movements (such as rocking or hand rubbing)
 - Use of comfort objects or specific clothing
 - Rhythms, sounds, or symbolic behaviors

 Its purpose is to **restore internal calm**, not to express attraction to others.
-These strategies are common in people who have experienced trauma, have neurological differences (such as autism or Tourette's), or face sensory overload.
+These strategies are common in people who have experienced trauma, have neurological differences (such as [autism](https://inner-clarity.github.io/ClearPath/en/autismo) or [Tourette's](https://inner-clarity.github.io/ClearPath/en/tourette)), or face sensory overload.

 ## What is sexual orientation?